 History & Literature’s Early Modern World field gives students the opportunity to study Europe, the Americas, Asia, and/or Africa between 1300 and 1800.
 The field highlights connections between themes and events such as the transatlantic slave trade, empires and colonization, the Renaissance and Enlightenment, as well as revolutions in America, France and Haiti.
 Called the first global age because of the unprecedented movement of people across continents, the Early Modern World encourages the study of transnational exchanges that constituted early modern culture.

-In addition to the requirements for all concentrators (5 tutorials and 1 foreign literature course), students in the field of the Early Modern World complete the following requirements:
+In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the Early Modern World field complete the following requirements:

 - 1 HL90 seminar on a pre-19th-century subject or an early modern introductory course;